Blogs

 WHY USE A MORTGAGE BROKER?

 So, if you are refinancing your property, and need a property lawyer, or a mortgage broker, simply give us a call at Gina Jansen Lawyers.
-We are based in Henderson in West Auckland.
-Our phone number is (09) 8695820 or you can email us at admin@ginajansen.co.nz to discuss the refinance of your property.
+We are based in West Auckland and the Waikato.
+Our phone number is (09) 8695820 or 0800 544508 or you can email us at admin@ginajansen.co.nz to discuss the refinance of your property.

 SIGNUP TO RECEIVE OUR NEWSLETTER